inovex/justcause/docs/usage.rst

  - ``y_0 = mu_0 + ε`` and ``y_1 = mu_1 + ε`` where ε is some random noise or 0
  - ``ite = mu_0 - mu_1``

+Besides these column there are covariates (also called features) and optionally other columns for managing meta information like datetime or an id of sample.
+Within the provided data sets covariates are called ``x_1``, ``x_2``, etc. but can take any name if you use your own data set as explained below.
+Besides covariates, the provided data set have a column ``sample_id`` to easily identify one sample.

 Replications
 ------------